Matveibos/rails_answers_and_guides/active_record_tutorial.md

+0. How to get show the source of a method?

+            ActiveRecord::Base.method(:find).source_location
-1. How you can check data?
+1. How can you check the data?

             user = User.new(name: "Michael Hartl", email: "mhartl@example.com")
             user.valid?